GLF-CR: SAR-Enhanced Cloud Removal with Global-Local Fusion: Experiments

 {\bf Effectiveness of SAR-Guided Global Interactions}.
 We further validate the effectiveness of guiding the global interactions of optical features with SAR features.
-Estimating the interactions from the cloudy optical image itself will introduce some error due to the observations occluded by the clouds.
-Since the SAR image is not affected by cloud cover, it can provide valuable guidance for capturing global interactions between contexts.
-We validate this point by comparing the results of {\it w/o GF} and {\it GLF-CR}.
-We can see that guiding the global interactions of optical features with SAR features can further improve the performance of cloud removal and make the structure of the predicted cloud-free image more consistent with ground truth.
+We train the GLF-CR network by reserving the STL layer but not using the SAR feature to guide the global optical interactions, denoted as {\it w/o GF}.
+Compared with {\it w/o STL}, it can be observed that {\it w/o GF} has only a slight performance improvement in terms of SAM, despite using additional STL layers to maintain the spatial consistency, since estimating the interactions from the cloudy optical image itself will introduce some error.
+As shown in the third scene in Fig.~\ref{ablation-study-figure}, {\it w/o GF} generates undesirable artifacts.
+As the SAR image is not affected by cloud cover, it can provide valuable guidance for capturing global interactions between contexts.
+This point can be validated by comparing the results of {\it w/o GF} and {\it GLF-CR}.
+It can be seen that guiding the global interactions of optical features with SAR features can effectively improve the performance of cloud removal and make the structure of the predicted cloud-free image more consistent with ground truth.

 {\bf Effectiveness of the Dynamic Filter}.
-Our proposed GLF-CR network uses dynamic filtering to handle the speckle noise of SAR images.
+The proposed GLF-CR network uses dynamic filtering to handle the speckle noise of SAR images.
 To validate the effectiveness of the dynamic filter, we train the GLF-CR network by removing the dynamic filter in SLFC blocks, denoted as {\it w/o DF}.
-Its results are shown in the fifth row of Table~\ref{ablation-study-table} and the eighth column of Fig.~\ref{ablation-study-figure}.
-We can see that {\it w/o DF} provides comparable results in terms of SSIM but is less effective in terms of PSNR.
-It generates undesirable artifacts for the sea in the first scene as well as the river in the upper left corner of the fourth scene, while our proposed GLF-CR network can alleviate the problem of speckle noise in the SAR image and generate clearer images.
+It can be seen from Fig.~\ref{fig:ablation_cloud} that the performance of {\it w/o DF} degrades more severely in terms of PSNR and MAE that measure the quality of reconstructed images than in terms of SSIM and SAM that quantify spectral and structural similarity.
+And it can be observed that the trends of {\it w/o DF} and {\it GLF-CR} relative to the cloud cover level are similar.
+As both methods adopt the same strategy to utilize the information of the cloud-free regions and SAR images, while the proposed GLF-CR network can alleviate the problem of speckle noise in the SAR image and generate clearer images.